 Public holiday penalty rates: don’t slip-up on Christmas holiday entitlements.
 With Christmas Day and New Year’s Day falling on Sundays this festive season, there’s a rush of additional and substitute holiday days.
-To make sure you’re paying your workforce the correct rates, and get stuck with high-level public holiday penalty rates, it’s important to know the difference between additional and substitute holiday days.
+To make sure you’re paying your workforce the correct rates, and not get stuck with high-level public holiday penalty rates, it’s important to know the difference between additional and substitute holiday days.

 Additional public holidays